U.S. Route 29 in Alabama: Florida state line through East Brewton

-Just as it did with the overlap with US 31, US 29 winds around the north side of the Alabama-Florida state line.
-Briefly curving more towards the northeast, it serves as the termini of two county roads, Escambia CR 22 (Ridge Road) and Escambia CR 4 (Brantley Road), before curving back towards the east.
-East of Escambia CR 43, US 29/SR 15 crosses over a bridge over Conecuh River and enters Conecuh National Forest where it passes through Dixie, and then crosses the Escambia-Covington County line.
-Along the way, it passes through the communities of Rome and then Pleasant Home, and after curving more toward the north and leaving the forest serves as the northern terminus of SR 137.
-Continuing at that northeast trajectory, it passes through Carolina, which contains a wye intersection with Covington CR 36 (Jacobs Road), and a short multiplex with Covington CR 31 between a blinker-light intersection with Rockhole Bridge Road and Salem Church Road, which has no signals of any sort whatsoever.
+Just as it did with the overlap with US 31, US 29 winds around the north side of the Alabama–Florida state line.
+Briefly curving more toward the northeast, it serves as the terminuses of two county roads, County Route 22 (CR 22; Ridge Road) and CR 4 (Brantley Road), before curving back toward the east.
+East of CR 43, US 29/SR 15 crosses over a bridge over Conecuh River, enters the Conecuh National Forest where it passes through Dixie, and then crosses the Escambia–Covington county line.
+Along the way, it passes through the communities of Rome and then Pleasant Home and, after curving more toward the north and leaving the forest, serves as the northern terminus of SR 137.
+Continuing at that northeast trajectory, it passes through Carolina, which contains a Y intersection with CR 36 (Jacobs Road) and a short multiplex with CR 31 between a blinker-light intersection with Rockhole Bridge Road and Salem Church Road, which has no signals.

 Andalusia through Luverne

 The road officially enters Andalusia at the southern terminus of the concurrency with SR 55.
-US 29/SR 15/ SR 55 becomes a four lane undivided highway with center left-turn lane provisions It passes the other end of Brooklyn Road (Covington CR 42), then off to the northeast encounters the southern terminus of South Three Notch Road, which was once part of SR 15.
+US 29/SR 15/SR 55 becomes a four-lane undivided highway with center left-turn lane provisions.
+It passes the other end of Brooklyn Road (CR 42) then, off to the northeast, encounters the southern terminus of South Three Notch Road, which was once part of SR 15.
 SR 55 leaves the concurrency with US 29 at the west end of the concurrency with US 84/SR 12, and US 29/SR 15 joins that route in another concurrency.
-US 29/US 84/SR 12/ SR 15 crosses a railroad line as it continues to curve toward the east until it runs southeast then straight east as it encounters Three North Road again.
+US 29/US 84/SR 12/SR 15 crosses a railroad line as it continues to curve toward the east until it runs southeast then straight east as it encounters Three North Road again.
 This intersection is the official end of the US 29/US 84 concurrency.
-US 29/SR 15 turns left onto Three Notch Road, while US 84/SR 12 crosses the same railroad line it encountered northeast of the beginning of the concurrency, and runs east through Opp, Elba, Dothan, and towards coastal Georgia.
+US 29/SR 15 turns left onto Three Notch Road, while US 84/SR 12 crosses the same railroad line it encountered northeast of the beginning of the concurrency, and runs east through Opp, Elba, and Dothan and toward coastal Georgia.